vtorkalo/ASCOM.DSLR/README.md

 The Drivers is supported As-Is we not responsible for damages in your camera.

+Note that focusing camera lenses is not possible with this driver.
+ASCOM focuser drivers are distinct from camera drivers, so it isn't something that is even been considered.

 Installation Guide (including where to download!): https://github.com/FearL0rd/ASCOM.DSLR/wiki/Installation

 If you would like to contribute documenting ASCOM.DSLR, let me know to get you started.